ramanpreeet1990/CacheManager/Readme.md

 # <p align="center">Cache Manager<br/>Client & Server Cache Manager Service App</p>

-This app has 2 Components :-
+This app has 2 Components :-<br />
-1. CacheManager
+1. CacheManager<br />
 Its a Client app which can be installed on any Android device (API 19 to 22).
-It uses services of CacheServer to share a Global data file stored on Server.
+It uses services of CacheServer to share a Global data file stored on Server.<br />

-2. CacheServer
+2. CacheServer<br />
-Its a backend server responsible for managing the Global Cache and giving access of Lock to the devices based on FCFS.
+Its a backend server responsible for managing the Global Cache and giving access of Lock to the devices based on FCFS.<br />

 #### Credits
 This application uses Open Source components.
 You can find the source code and References below.
 I acknowledge and grateful for their contributions to open source.

-References :-
+References :-<br />
 http://tutorials.jenkov.com/java-concurrency/locks.html<br />
 https://developers.google.com/cloud-messaging/<br />
 https://www.quora.com/How-do-I-properly-credit-an-original-codes-developer-for-her-open-source-contribution<br />